 Benefit 1: Versatility

-This also results in easier recruitment of talent and, in case of startups, one developer can develop both frontend and backend.
+This also results in easier recruitment of talent and in the case of startups, one developer can develop both frontend and backend.

 Benefit 2: Active community